zheckert/express-calculator/README.md

 1. Clone down repo,
 2. Install dependencies,
 3. Run the server,
-4. Make a GET request using your tool of choice to the desired endpoint using the following template:
+4. Using your tool of choice, make a GET request to the desired endpoint using the following template:

 ```
 http://localhost:9001/calculator/<desired operation>/<first number>/<second number>